DenebTM/perf-oriented-dev/exercises/sheet_01/sheet01.md

 `mmul.c` performs matrix multiplication in a serial fashion.
 It takes no command-line arguments, thus we have no means of scaling the workload without alterin, `nbody`g the macro `S` determining the size of the matrices being multiplied.

-### `nbody`

-`nbody.c` models a particle physics simulation with a fixed number of particles in a finite space over a fixed number of iterations.
-We again have no way of changing the size of the workload without modifying the code; in this case, the macros `N`, `M`, `L` and `SPACE_SIZE`.

 #### Results